41903043/Cecilia-Portfolio/visualizing-government-debt.md

 Using OECD data, I created a highlighted table via Tableau to show government debt as a percentage of GDP for each country from 1995 to 2003.
 I used time as the columns and debt ratios as the rows, and used colors to distinguish between different debt levels.
 Countries with ratios above 100% are shown in orange and those below 100% are shown in blue to visually compare changes in debt across countries.
 I also sorted the data, removed countries with missing data, and added data sources and citations to the chart.

-Countries with higher debt ratios are shaded in orange, while lower ratios are shaded in blue.
-For example, Japan and Belgium consistently show high debt levels (in orange), while countries like Denmark and Sweden maintain lower debt levels (in blue).
-The chart allows for a quick visual comparison of debt levels over time.

 ## Working with Tableau

 <div class='tableauPlaceholder' id='viz1725776412702' style='position: relative'><noscript><a href='#'><img alt='General government debtData source: “General Government Debt.”
 2024.
 OECD.
 2024. https:&#47;&#47;www.oecd.org&#47;en&#47;data&#47;indicators&#47;general-government-debt.html.‌ ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Bo&#47;Book1_17257743426070&#47;Generalgovernmentdebt&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz' style='display:none;'>